+The misalignments' values then give the magnitude of the real exchange rate adjustment that would restore equilibrium.
 The series correspond to the average of the estimated currency misalignments (in percentage) over different samples and models.
-Each currency misalignment series has been calculated as the log-difference between the actual real effective exchange rate ( $reer{i,t}$ ) and its estimated equilibrium level ( $erer{i,t}$ ) at date t.
+Each currency misalignment series has been calculated as the log-difference between the actual real effective exchange rate ($reer{i,t}$) and its estimated equilibrium level ($erer{i,t}$) at date t.